surge-synthesizer/surge/README.md

 ## Linux

 Most Linux systems have CMake, Git and a modern C++ compiler installed.
 Make sure yours does.
 We test with most gccs older than 7 or so and clangs after 9 or 10.
 You will also need to install a set of dependencies.
-If you use `apt` do:
+If you use `apt`, do:

 ```bash
 sudo apt install build-essential libcairo-dev libxkbcommon-x11-dev libxkbcommon-dev libxcb-cursor-dev libxcb-keysyms1-dev libxcb-util-dev libxrandr-dev libxinerama-dev libxcursor-dev libasound2-dev libjack-jackd2-dev
 ```

-*You can find more infos about Surge on Linux and other Unix-like distros in* [this wiki article](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Surge-on-various-unix-like-distributions).
+*You can find more info about Surge on Linux and other Unix-like distros in* [this wiki article](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Surge-on-various-unix-like-distributions).

 # Continuous Integration

 In addition to the build commands above, we use Azure pipelines for continuous integration.
-This means that each and every pull request will be automatically built on all our environments, and a clean build on all platforms is an obvious pre-requisite.
+This means that each and every pull request will be automatically built across all our environments, and a clean build on all platforms is an obvious pre-requisite.
 If you have questions about our CI tools, don't hesitate to ask on our [Discord](https://raw.githubusercontent.com/surge-synthesizer/surge-synthesizer.github.io/master/_includes/discord_invite_link) server.
 We are grateful to Microsoft for providing Azure pipelines for free to the open-source community!